decentespresso/de1app/documentation/decent_user_interface.md

 * 2021-04-11 - 2021-07-18 - Rewrite while the API evolves through nightly & beta, by [Enrique Bengoechea](https://github.com/ebengoechea)
 * 2021-09-16 - Update for dialog pages and related changes, by [Enrique Bengoechea](https://github.com/ebengoechea)
 * 2021-10-27 - `dui::add::dbutton` gets a new `-longpress_cmd` option, by [Enrique Bengoechea](https://github.com/ebengoechea)
+* 2021-10-28 - Define the radius of each corner separately in rounded rectangles shapes and buttons, by [Enrique Bengoechea](https://github.com/ebengoechea)

 <a name="history"></a>

 ## History